cloudmaven/documentation/pages/faq/faq.md

 ## Q: What is the *cloud*?

-The public cloud is a rent-by-the-hour collection of computers, storage, networking and services that allow you to configure, use and pay for the computing power you need: Without every having to purchase, maintain, upgrade, patch, or recycle computer hardware.
-It is a secure, reliable and cost-effective way of doing data science and it is characterized by rapidly expanding capabilities that are created and maintained and by thousands of professional software developers.
-The cloud is a great way to approach research computing if you can make the necessary time to learn how it works.
+The public cloud is a massive ensemble of computers, storage, networking and other computing services where you to configure, use and pay for the computing power you need.
+That is, the cloud is a computing environment that scales in an elastic manner.
+You can use it for research computing without needing to purchase, maintain, upgrade, patch, or recycle computer hardware.
+The public cloud is secure, reliable and cost-effective.
 Additional features include...

 * You pay for the compute power that you use.